argos-ci/jest-puppeteer/README.md

 Other options are documented in [jest-dev-server](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/jest-dev-server).

-### Configure Puppeteer
+### Customizing Puppeteer instance

-Jest Puppeteer automatically detects the best config to start Puppeteer but sometimes you may need to specify custom options.
+To customize Puppeteer instance, you can update the `jest-puppeteer.config.cjs` file.

-To run Puppeteer on Firefox, you can set the `launch.product` property to `firefox`.
-By default, the value is `chrome` which will use Puppeteer on Chromium.
+For example, to launch Firefox browser instead of default chrome, you can set the `launch.product` property to "firefox".

-The browser context can be also specified.
-By default, the browser context is shared (value of `default`).
-The `incognito` value is also available, in case you want more isolation between running instances.
-More information available in [jest-puppeteer-environment readme](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/jest-environment-puppeteer/README.md)
+You can also update the browser context to use the incognito mode to have isolation between instances.
+Read [jest-puppeteer-environment readme](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/jest-environment-puppeteer/README.md) to learn more about the possible options.

 Default config values: